jedisct1/rust-ipcrypt2/README.md

 - **Deterministic (Format-Preserving) Encryption/Decryption:**
   Encrypt and decrypt IP addresses in a way that preserves their format.
 The output remains a valid IP address.

-- **Non-Deterministic Encryption/Decryption:**
+- **Non-Deterministic Encryption/Decryption (KIASU-BC):**
   For increased privacy, non-deterministic encryption produces a compact 24-byte array (or its hex string representation) instead of an IP address.
-This mode uses random tweaks, so the same input will yield different outputs on each encryption.
+This mode uses 8-byte random tweaks, so the same input will yield different outputs on each encryption.

+- **NDX Mode: Non-Deterministic Encryption with Extended Tweaks (AES-XTX):**
+  Similar to the non-deterministic mode but uses 16-byte tweaks for higher usage limits before collisions occur.
+Produces 32-byte encrypted values (or 64-character hex strings).
+This mode runs at half the speed of the regular non-deterministic mode.

 - **IP Conversion Utilities:**
   Seamlessly convert between `std::net::IpAddr`, 16-byte binary representations, and IP strings.
 IPv4 addresses are automatically converted to IPv4‑mapped IPv6 format when needed.